 - End-of-life patients – see above inclusions, but limit visits to an hour and no overnight stays.

 - Obstetric patients – will be permitted two asymptomatic support persons.
 After delivery one support person may remain at the patient’s bedside and the second must leave.

 - Visitors to COVID positive or suspected COVID positive patients are required to wear full personal protective equipment (PPE) when in the patient’s room.
 The unit’s nursing staff will provide instruction on putting on and taking off the PPE.
 Remove the PPE when leaving the room, perform hand hygiene and then directly exit the hospital.

-- All patients and caregivers or support people will be screened for symptoms.
+- All patients and caregivers will be screened for symptoms.

 - Everyone is required to wear a mask unless you have a qualifying health condition or are under the age of 2.
 You will be provided with a mask if you arrive without one.

 - If patients can wear a mask but refuse, clinic staff may choose to ask them to leave the clinic and assist them in scheduling a virtual visit instead.

 - No siblings of any age will be allowed in the clinic unless they have an appointment themselves.

 Valet parking service

 - Currently, we are not offering our normal hospital valet parking service.
 However, staff members should be available at hospital entrances to direct you to parking locations.

 Thank you.
 We appreciate your patience and cooperation.
 For more information, visit our COVID-19 Resource Center.